LOV-1

-The LOV-1 (Croatian: Lako Oklopno Vozilo or Light Armoured Vehicle) is a wheeled non-amphibious armoured personnel carrier currently in use with the Croatian army and EULEX.
+The LOV-1 (Croatian: Lako Oklopno Vozilo or Light Armoured Vehicle) is a wheeled non-amphibious armoured personnel carrier from Croatia.

 History

 During the Croatian War of Independence the Croatian army lacked a proper light armoured personnel carrier.
 The Croatian Ministry of Defense asked local firms to provide a solution for a light, fast and reliable armoured personnel carrier which could be produced quickly and in large quantities, without the need to import parts from abroad due to a UN arms embargo imposed on Croatia at the time.

 Torpedo, a local firm from Rijeka, developed a basic armoured personnel carrier based on the TK-130 T-7 4x4 military truck, itself a licensed-produced and uprated TAM 110 from Slovenian TAM.
 The Army ordered 50 LOV-1 vehicles in late 1993, with the initial batch being delivered in 1994 and presented to the public on a military parade in May 1995 in Zagreb.

-All LOV-1s are currently being replaced by numerous Patria AMV and MRAP vehicles recently acquired.
-However, several specialized vehicles are still being actively used as of 2015-2016.
-The remainder, along with other older but operable equipment, are to be kept stored but in operational state for the needs of the 20,000-strong reserve force presently being created.
-For this, annual check-ups and basic maintenance works are performed regularly with vehicles kept in hangars and under roofed shelters.
+All LOV-1s were replaced by Patria AMV and MRAP vehicles.